-MEDICARE PART A: HOSPITAL INSURANCE COVERED SERVICES FOR 2017
+MEDICARE PART A: HOSPITAL INSURANCE COVERED SERVICES FOR 2019

-MEDICARE PARI A. DOSPITALI A. HUSFILLAL INSURAINCE COVERED SERVICES FOR 2011 VICES FOR 2017 Services Benefit Medicare Pays You Pay HOSPITALIZATION First 60 days All but \$1316 \$1316 Semi-private room and board, general nursing and other hospital carvices and cumulies.
-(Madicare coverage based on 61st to 90th day All but \$329 a day \$329 a da y benefit periods.)
-91st to 150th day All but \$658 a day \$658 a da y SKILLED NURSING FACILITY CARE First 20 days 100% of approved amount Nothing You must have been in a hospital for at least 3 days, enter a Medicare-approved facility generally within 30 days after discharge, Additional 80 days All but \$164.50 a day Up to \$164.50 a da y on benefit periods.)
-Beyond 100 days Nothing All costs HOME HEALTH CARE For as long as you meet 100% of approved Nothing for services; Medically necessary skilled care, home health aide services, medical supplies, etc. for home health care benefits. amount, ou% or approved amount for durable medical equipment. amount for durable medical equipment.
-HOSPICE CARE For as long as a doctor All but limited costs for Limited cost sharing Pain relief, symptom management and support services for the terminally ill. cettilles lieed. outpatient drugs and inpatient respite care. ior outpatient drugs and inpatient respite care.
+Services Benefit Medicare Pays You Pay HOSPITALIZATION First 60 days All but \$1364 \$1364 Semi-private room and board, general nursing and other hospital services and supplies.
+(Medicare coverage based on 61st to 90th day All but \$341 a day \$341 a da y benefit periods.)
+91st to 150th day All but \$682 a day \$682 a da y SKILLED NURSING FACILITY CARE First 20 days 100% of approved amount Nothing You must have been in a hospital for at least 3 days under in- patient status, enter a Medicare-approved facility generally within Additional 80 days All but \$170.50 a day Up to \$170.50 a day (Medicare coverage based on benefit periods.)
+Beyond 100 days Nothing All costs HOME HEALTH CARE For as long as you meet 100% of approved Nothing for services; Medically necessary skilled care, home health aide services, medical supplies, etc. for home health care benefits. andunt, 90 % of approved amount for durable medical equipment. amount for durable medical equipment.
+HOSPICE CARE For as long as a doctor All but limited costs for Limited cost sharing Pain relief, symptom management and support services for the terminally ill. certilles need. outpatient urugs and inpatient respite care. ior outpatient unds and inpatient respite care.
 BLOOD Unlimited if medically necessary.
 All but first 3 pints per calendar year.
-For first 3 pints.
-An manage days may be made any case
+For first 3 pints. •

 60 reserve days may be used only once.
-Neither Medicare nor Medican insurance will nay fo